Freight Shipping from Stamford to Chicago

 How much does it cost to ship freight from Stamford to Chicago?

-Full truckload (FTL) rates from Stamford, CT to Chicago, IL currently range from $2,043-$2,518 for a standard dry van load over the 950-mile route.
+Full truckload (FTL) rates from Stamford, CT to Chicago, IL currently range $2,043-$2,518 (roughly $2.17-$2.66 per mile over 950 miles).
 LTL shipments typically cost $723-$1,208 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stamford to Chicago?

-Standard FTL transit from Stamford to Chicago is approximately 17 hrs by truck over 950 miles.
+Standard FTL transit from Stamford to Chicago is approximately 17 hrs by truck over 950 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Stamford to Chicago freight?